profgavinbrown/profgavinbrown.github.io/_pages/about.md

 ======
 <div style="text-align: justify;">
 I enjoy working on foundational and methodological aspects of Machine Learning.
-I have contributed to the understanding of "feature selection" algorithms, with particularly nice results on information theoretic methods, hypothesis testing, and on the stability (i.e. reproducibility) of algorithms.
+I have contributed to the understanding of "feature selection" algorithms, with nice results on information theoretic methods, hypothesis testing, and the stability (i.e. reproducibility) of algorithms.
-I have also contributed to the area of "ensemble" learning methods, in particular the study of diversity, and cost-sensitivity.
+I have also contributed to the area of "ensemble" learning, in particular the study of diversity, and cost-sensitivity.
-I have applied these ideas in, e.g. bioinformatics, clinical trial data, and data from predictive policing.
+I have applied all this in, e.g. bioinformatics, clinical trials, and predictive policing.
 Or, you may prefer <a href="{{ base_path }}/nojargon">an explanation without all the technical jargon</a>.<br><br>
 </div>